vojtechruz/vojtechruzicka-blog/src/posts/destructuring-javascript/index.md

 ```

 ### Destructuring iterables
 All the examples above used arrays as a source for destructuring.
-Actually this is just a special case as you can use any iterable such as string:
+Actually, this is just a special case as you can use any iterable such as string:

 ```javascript
 const person = "John Doe";